missionpinball/mpf-docs/hardware/spike/mpf-spike-bridge.rst

 Unmount the card.
 Really!
 Do that!
 Spike will not boot from a corrupted filesystem.
 SD cards may need a while to write everything.
 Give them those extra 10s.
-This is particularly important on windows.
+This is particularly important on Windows.
+If the red LED in the middle of the Stern CPU board is not blinking your SD card may be corrupt.
+This author corrupted his SD card by removed the card without ejecting it properly.

 Now when you power up the pinball machine, instead of running the original game code, it will run the spike bridge which will listen